 HHS Updates Guidance on Disclosing PHI

-The Department of Health and Human Services Office of Civil Rights (OCR) recently released a series of clarifying guidance documents on how the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule permits disclosures of protected health information (PHI).
+The Department of Health and Human Services Office of Civil Rights (OCR) released guidance documents on how the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule permits disclosures of protected health information (PHI).
 HIPAA FAQs for Professionals are organized into several searchable categories.

 In addition, OCR and the Office of the National Coordinator for Health Information Technology (ONC) released a fact sheet explaining how HIPAA permits disclosures of PHI to support public health activities conducted by public health agencies, as authorized by state or federal law.
 It provides examples of how to exchange PHI for scenarios such as:

 - Exchanges subject to Food and Drug Administration jurisdiction